pulumi/pulumi/docs/security.md

     shared resources.
 We do understand dependencies, and prohibit cycles, however, thanks to capabilities.
 So it's worth giving this a shot... (this is left as an exercise in the translation doc.)

-Second, an Enterprise-wide, shared cluster.
+Second, consider an Enterprise-wide, shared cluster.
 In this case, we expect a operations engineer to configure the identities with precision, defense-in-depth, and the principle of least privilege.
 It is unlikely that `administrator` versus `developer` will be fine-grained enough.
 For instance, we may want to segment groups of developers differently, such that they can only modify certain Stacks, or perform only certain operations on Stacks.

-## Access Controls (ACLs)
+## Rights and Access Controls (ACLs)

 TODO(joe): we still need to figure out the ACL "language" to use.
 Perhaps just RWX for each Stack.
 It's unclear how
     this muddies up the IAM mappings, etc. however.